jwunderl/pxt-arcade/docs/courses/csintro1/review/practice-loops.md

 # Practice 3: Drawing multiple sprites with loops

 For this exercise we're not going to use loops to chose movement, but rather loops to do multiple drawings.
-Overview: make it so that on any button press, we draw 3 of a sprite (flower/star?) in random locations (don't worry about overlapping / duplication, should keep boundaries and grid size in mind though).
+Overview: make it so that on any button press, we draw 3 of a sprite (flower/star?) in random locations (Don't worry about overlapping / duplication but do keep boundaries and grid size in mind).

-1. On any buttom press, make your sprite appear at a random location.
+1. On any button press, make your sprite appear at a random location.
 2. We know that the sprite needs to appear 3 times total, and we just wrote the code for it to appear randomly once.
 Let's put the previous code we have into a loop that runs 3 times.

-# Practice 4: Drawing a row / column of spirtes with loops
+# Practice 4: Drawing a line of sprites with loops

-TODO flesh out steps / provide solution:

-**Challenge:** Draw a grid (rows x columns) of a user requested number of sprites.
-Choosing some max number that go in each row/column will probably be arbitrary.
-TODO talk about nested loops / give hint and small ex.
+create functions to draw sprites in a line for a row (across) and in a column (up and down).
+1. Create a small sprite (8x8)
+2. Create a function using a loop that will create a column of 4 of the sprites
+  * give the first sprite at a **y** coordinate of 25
+  * place each sprite 15 pixels farther down the game screen
+3. Create a function using a loop that will create a row of of 4 of the sprites
+  * give the first sprite at a **x** coordinate of 20
+  * place each sprite 15 pixels farther down the game screen
+4. make the program call both the row and the column functions

+**Challenge:** Create a grid
+Using row function create a 4x4 grid of sprites

+### ~hint

+To set a row, one on top of another, we need to change the **y** coordinate for each row so each row is created at a distance from the previous row.

+### ~